-At Britain’s Wembley Stadium, the venerable FA Cup also a science study for post-pandemic crowds
+At Britain’s Wembley Stadium, the venerable FA Cup is also a science study for post-pandemic crowds

 “Context is hugely important,” said Martin McKee, a professor of European public health at the London School of Hygiene and Tropical Medicine.
 “You can’t necessarily say you can do the same thing safely in another place where the prevalence is higher.”

-With a brisk vaccination program and after a rigid lockdown, Britain’s current caseload is even lower than that in the United States, averaging a little over 3 new daily cases per 100,000 people.
+With a brisk vaccination program and after a rigid lockdown, Britain has a caseload that is even lower than that in the United States, averaging a little over three new daily cases per 100,000 people.

 McKee also said that while this experiment will include supervised testing, this is labor intensive and will require substantial resources.
 Otherwise, the system could be open to fraud.